MeghnaM/design-patterns/coffee-shop/README.md

 Green\_Tea | [GreenTea]
 Cappuccino | [Espresso, WhipCream]

-### Example:
+## Example:

-Here is an example of a command that will give you the correct price of a drink:
+Here is an example of a command that will execute correctly and return the price of an order
 ```
 java StarBuzzClient Tea_Latte Milk
 ```